dojo/widget-core/README.md

 }
 ```

-New properties are compared with the previous properties to determine if a widget requires re-rendering, by default Dojo 2 uses the `auto` diffing strategy, that performs a shallow comparison for objects and arrays, ignores functions (except classes that extend WidgetBase) and a reference comparison for all other values.
+New properties are compared with the previous properties to determine if a widget requires re-rendering.
+By default Dojo 2 uses the `auto` diffing strategy, that performs a shallow comparison for objects and arrays, ignores functions (except classes that extend `WidgetBase`) and a reference comparison for all other values.

 #### Composing Widgets

 As mentioned, often widgets are composed of other widgets in their `render` output.
-This promotes widget reuse across an application (or multiple applications) and helps enables widget best practices.
+This promotes widget reuse across an application (or multiple applications) and promotes widget best practices.

 To compose widgets, we need to create `WNode`s and we can do this using the `w()` function from `@dojo/widget-core/d`.